First Nations On-Reserve Housing Program

 About the program

-From 2015-2016 to 2019-2020, Indigenous Services Canada (ISC) provided an average of $149.5 million per year to improve First Nations on-reserve housing.
-First Nations can use these funds to build and renovate houses as well as contribute towards costs such as maintenance, insurance, debt servicing and the planning and management of a housing portfolio.
+Budget 2022 provides a historical level of investment of $2.4 billion over 5 years for housing for First Nations on reserves.
+This funding is in addition to about $149.5 million already provided by the department every year to First Nations to improve First Nations on-reserve housing.
+First Nations can use these funds to build and renovate houses, as well as contribute towards costs such as maintenance, insurance, debt servicing and the planning and management of a housing portfolio.

 The Government of Canada also invests annually in other housing programs including Canada Mortgage and Housing Corporation's On-Reserve Non-Profit Housing Program (Section 95) and the Residential Rehabilitation Assistance Program (RRAP).